ajs-voices/once-upon-a-dream/scenes/024-treasure-map.md

 "No."

 "Good."
 Alex kissed me harder.
 The kiss was hot and heavy.
 Lips, teeth and tongue.
 Alex pulled away and slid off to the side again.
 His fingers trailing lightly over my skin and I squirmed.
 "Don't move."
-He said softly and pressed a kiss to cheek.
-I groaned as he ran his fingers down my chest and over my side and he found the senstive ticklish spots and he smirked when he found them and continued to move along them.
+He said softly and pressed a kiss to my cheek.
+I groaned as he ran his fingers down my chest and over my side looking for the senstive ticklish spots.
+He smirked when he found them and continued to move along them.
 It was fucking torture not being able to move but I held still.
 It was like getting a tattoo.
-I was scared of the needle but I willed myself to sit still and while this wasn't painful or fear realted I had to do the same thing.
+I was scared of the needle but I willed myself to sit still and while this wasn't painful or fear related I had to do the same thing.
 I focused on the touch of his fingers on my skin.
 The whole thing was fucking hot and he smiled down at me.
 My cock was getting harder and I was leaking precum.
 Alex's finger touched my cock and it jumped into his hand.
 "So good."
 He watched his fingers play across my cock and my balls.
 My eyes were clamped tight trying not to lose control.